 Two exceptions to the shortage of shipboard observing were a day cruise with stops at the Austrian towns of Durnstein and Melk, of which more later (see ship photo) and an evening cruise off Budapest on our first night, which was magical.

 Hungary’s capital has experienced a rebirth.
 Its fine Hapsburg architecture, hardly anywhere more beautiful, is sandblasted clean and illuminated.
 The old Palace and the Parliament building are stunning.
 This made for a satisfying first night aboard.
-There was a repeat on June 1st, when we enjoyed cigars on deck (well aft of everybody else!) while the brilliant city receded astern.
+There was a repeat on June 1st.
+We enjoyed cigars on deck (well aft of everybody else!) while the brilliant city receded astern.

-The ship usually docks in early morning and you take coach and walking tours, the morning ones usually included, the afternoon ones optional.
+The ship usually docks in early morning and you take coach and walking tours.
+The morning ones are usually included, the afternoons optional.
 There’s a lot of walking, and stops tend not to be bucolic.
-It’s mainly city after intriguing city: Budapest, Bratislava, Vienna, Linz (side trip to Salzburg) and the delightful German town of Passau.
-If you’ve not been there, it’s a great way to see places you ought to visit, and to witness how far Hungary, Slovakia and the Czech Republic have come in a quarter century since the fall of communism.
+It’s mainly city after intriguing city.
+Budapest, Bratislava, Vienna, Linz, and the delightful German town of Passau.
+If you’ve not been there, it’s a great way to see places you ought to visit.
+It bears witness how far Hungary, Slovakia and the Czech Republic have come in a quarter century since the fall of Communism.
 By and large, you’d think you were in any western European country.